OMAC (comics)

-The OMACs (/ˈoʊmæks/; Omni Mind And Community, originally Observational Metahuman Activity Construct and alternatively One Man Army Corps.) are a fictional type of cyborg appearing in comic books published by DC Comics.
-They are based on the Jack Kirby character of the same name.
+The OMACs (/ˈoʊmæks/; Omni Mind And Community, originally Observational Metahuman Activity Construct and alternatively One Man Army Corps.) are a fictional type of cyborg appearing in American comic books published by DC Comics.
+They are based on the character of the same name created by Jack Kirby.

+The OMAC reimagined as collapsible powered armor with brain–computer interfaces appeared in the 2023 live-action film Blue Beetle, set in the DC Extended Universe.

 Publication history

-The OMACs first appeared in The OMAC Project #1 (June 2005), and were created by Greg Rucka.
+The OMACs first appeared in The OMAC Project #1 (June 2005) and were created by writer Greg Rucka and artist Jesús Saíz.

 Fictional team biography

 The OMAC Project

 The OMACs are cyborgs, human bodies transformed by a virus into living machines to assassinate any and all beings with superpowers.
 The virus was created from Brainiac-13's nanotechnology, which had been acquired by the U.S. Department of Defense and Lexcorp, and was then secretly introduced into general vaccine supplies.
 The OMACs are featured in the mini-series The OMAC Project that leads up to the Infinite Crisis series.

 Brother MK I

 The new OMACs are controlled by the Brother MK I satellite.
 Brother MK I was created by Batman and programmed by Pseudopersons, Inc., scientist Buddy Blank, who in this retelling of the story is a partner of Wayne Industries.
 Its sole purpose was to gather data on all metahumans, both villain and hero.
 Batman had grown distrustful of metahumans after remembering that the Justice League altered his memories following an altercation with Doctor Light in Identity Crisis.
 Alexander Luthor Jr. later gave the satellite sentience as part of his plans.
-Maxwell Lord, recently promoted to the top rank of Checkmate, subverted the original mission of the Brother MK I satellite by inculcating a fear and suspicion of all metahumans.
+Maxwell Lord, promoted to the top rank of Checkmate, subverted the original mission of the Brother MK I satellite by inculcating a fear and suspicion of all metahumans.
 The first OMAC test subject was renamed "Buddy Blank", after the scientist who programmed the satellite.

-The OMACs' history may be more recent than Brother MK I's itself.
-Equus and Pilate, formerly featured in Superman: For Tomorrow, are later denounced as former iterations of the OMAC concept.
-In JLA: Classified an all mechanical OMAC is an enemy of the Metal Men.
-Since then, the design has improved to the current form, with little to no changes to the base model.